Kyuu-Ji/htb-write-up/carrier/write-up-carrier.md

 - _/tools_

 This directory is an index page with one file called _remote.php_.
-When clicking on in, it shows a message:
+When clicking on it, it shows a message:
 ```markdown
 License expired, exiting...
 ```

 - _/doc_

 This directory is an index page with two files _diagram_for_tac.png_ and _error_codes.pdf_.
-The image files shows some network information:
+The image file shows some network information:

 ![Diagram for tac](https://kyuu-ji.github.io/htb-write-up/carrier/carrier_web-2.png)